The Dartmouth Professor in the Arts & SciencesChair, Department of ReligionDirector, Society of Fellows

 A prize-winning historian and Emmy Award nominee, Randall Balmer earned the Ph.D. from Princeton University in 1985 and taught as Professor of American Religious History at Columbia University for twenty-seven years before becoming the Mandel Family Professor in the Arts and Sciences at Dartmouth College in 2012 and the Dartmouth Professor in the Arts & Sciences in 2014.
 He has been a visiting professor at Princeton, Yale, Northwestern, and Emory universities and in the Columbia University Graduate School of Journalism.
 He was a visiting professor at Yale Divinity School from 2004 to 2008.

 Dr. Balmer has published widely in both scholarly journals and in the popular press.
 His op-ed articles have appeared in newspapers across the country, including the Los Angeles Times, the Des Moines Register, the Philadelphia Inquirer, the Dallas Morning News, the St. Louis Post-Dispatch, the Hartford Courant, the Minneapolis Star-Tribune, the Anchorage Daily News, and the New York Times.
 His work has also appeared in the New Republic, the New York Times Book Review, Christian Century, the Nation, the Chronicle of Higher Education, and Washington Post Book World.
-Dr. Balmer is regularly asked to comment on religion in American life, and he has appeared frequently on network television, on NPR, and on both the Colbert Report and the Daily Show, with John Stewart.
+Dr. Balmer is regularly asked to comment on religion in American life, and he has appeared frequently on network television, on NPR, and on both the Colbert Report and the Daily Show, with Jon Stewart.
 He has been an expert witness in several First Amendment cases, including Snyder v.
 Phelps and Glassroth v.
 Moore, the so-called Alabama Ten Commandments case.